le-quentin/install/README.md

 - [ ] rework theme scripts into a proper "omnitheme" project (Python?
 Rust?
 Go?), because this is becoming bigger than expected
 - [ ] pick better colours for tmux-powerline and experiment with a few themes
 - [ ] themes parametered with primary/secondary colors?
 Look into design good practices
+- [ ] separate parameters for the bar so that it sticks out more?
 - [ ] Add gtk2/gtk3 exports to the "omnitheme" project
 - [ ] IntelliJ exports?
 - [ ] replace various git pulls with zipped sources so I get a reliable version of deps